dangrie158/email-categorization-thesis/source/15_chapter_7.md

 Table: Homogeneity of the clustering methods with different vectorizers on the mail corpus {#tbl:mailclustering-results}

 ![t-SNE visualization of the mail corpus using summarized word2vec vectors as document vectors](source/figures/mail_tsne_w2v.pdf "t-SNE visualization of the mail corpus"){width=90% #fig:mailw2v-clustering}

+However, independent of the increase in homogeneity, the clustering techniques show comparable results, hinting that news articles and emails are exchangeable when comparing the performance of clustering methods.

 ### Classification